konveyor/eng-kbase/content/posts/ui-websockets.md

   - javascript
 ---

 When creating a web client to consume a k8s api, you will need to make a decision on how to go about rapidly querying for changes.
+Some benefits of using websockets include:

+- Bypassing cors by making http requests from the server side.
+Any response you get back can be filtered and passed through to the client side for consumption.
+- Reduce expensive overhead of long polling using HTTP
+- No additional configuration required on cluster since the websocket port uses the same port as the HTTP server used to serve the express app.

 #### Setup websocket server